Linton's Procedure on

 Send a Message to Linton

-We'll deliver your message to Linton at his hospital bed.
+We'll deliver your message to Linton as soon as we see him.